 6. Isis Nyong’o Madison

-The renowned female tech whiz, born to a Kenyan father and an American of Russian descent, is famous for her tech ingenuity, expertise and experience in digital advertising; worked with google, MTV and other reputable firms.
+The renowned female tech whiz, born to a Kenyan father and an American mother of Russian descent, is famous for her tech ingenuity, expertise and experience in digital advertising; worked with Google, MTV and other reputable firms.
 In February 2011 her natural talent and intelligence took her up the ladder to become InMobi’s Vice President and Managing Director, Africa, (the world’s largest independent mobile advertising network).
 Such appointments don’t always come handy except you prove beyond reasonable doubt that you can equal the task, this young lady effortlessly has her achievements to speak for her.
 Also, Isis’ soft side as a humanitarian is seen in her service and dedication to charity in her community.
 Coming from a family that values education it is no wonder that she exudes core brilliance – obtained 2 degrees from Stanford University and Harvard Business School from where she started displaying her prowess in the field of business.

 7. Saran Kaba Jones